 The adult Barking Deer is a solitary species that lives in its territory with no other males.
 Males are frequently spotted battling over territory.

 They fight with their small antlers and an even more lethal weapon, their canine fangs.
 If a male is unable to defend his territory, he will most likely fall victim to a leopard or other predator.
+During mating season, territorial lines are momentarily ignored, and males roam in pursuit of females.

 These deer are very alert creatures.
 When in a stressful situation or if it senses a predator, the Indian Munjac will start making a barking sound.
 Barking is used as a mechanism used only in alarming situations to realize that Munjac has been detected by predators and moved away or revealed itself.